Harry Irving (Canadian football)

-Harold Alexander Irving (March 4, 1927 – May 22, 2006) was a Canadian football player who played for the Calgary Stampeders and Edmonton Eskimos.
+Harold Alexander Irving (March 4, 1927 – May 22, 2006) was a Canadian professional football player who played for the Calgary Stampeders and Edmonton Eskimos.

+Biography

+Harry Irving played junior football with future Premier Peter Lougheed with the Calgary Tornadoes.

+Irving previously attended and played football for the University of Alberta Golden Bears and hockey for the McGill University Redmen.

 He won the Grey Cup with the Stampeders in 1948.
-Irving previously attended and played football for the University of Alberta Golden Bears and hockey for the McGill University Redmen.

 He died of Alzheimer's disease in 2006.

-Harry Irving played junior football with future Premier Peter Lougheed with the Calgary Tornadoes.